dumbland/pindown/README.md

 ## Credits

 Written by Dave Raftery.
-Mostly a learning exercise.
+Mostly a learning exercise, hence the excessive commenting.

 ## License